Knowledge Graph MCP server

 • Manual JSONL files need {"type":"_aim","source":"mcp-knowledge-graph"} as first line

-• Delete the file and let the system recreate it
+• If you created the file manually, add the _aim marker or delete and let the system recreate it

 • Check if you're in a project directory with .aim folder (uses project-local storage)

-• Otherwise the system uses the configured global --memory-path directory
+• Otherwise uses the configured global --memory-path directory

 • Use ls .aim/ or ls /Users/yourusername/.aim/ to see your memory files